 "Enigmatically atmospheric as the Universe".
 Ingeborg Ruthe, Berliner Zeitung.

-The project is on show in collaboration with SFB 1258 Neutrinos and Dark Matter in Astro- and Particle Physics on 9 & 10 February 2019 at Reaktorhalle in Munich/Germany.
-Further presentations will follow up in the Ludwig Forum Aachen and abroad.
+Above all the project was on show in collaboration with SFB 1258 Neutrinos and Dark Matter in Astro- and Particle Physics on 9 & 10 February 2019 at Reaktorhalle in Munich/Germany.

 IceCube is the weirdest telescope in the world!
 Instead of light, X-rays, or radio waves, it detects neutrinos.
 Neutrinos are tiny, electrically neutral elementary particles that only interact with matter in extremely rare cases.
 For instance, 60 billion solar neutrinos reach each square centimetre of the earth's surface every second, but only a mere dozen react with the nucleus of an atom as they pass through the earth.
 However, these "ghost particles" provide us with unique information about the cosmos.
 Because of their low reactivity, they are capable of escaping even the densest cosmic objects, whereas light can only escape them indirectly.